 The Partnership Agreement Controls Your Relationship with Other Partners

-Your relationship with your business partner is governed by a partnership agreement.
+Your relationship with your business partner is governed by a business partner agreement.
 This document is the same thing as a binding contract, and each partner must closely follow the terms.
 If one partner has breached the agreement, they may be financially liable to the other partners.

 The partnership agreement itself will state what may happen and the potential remedies for a breach.
 First, you should closely review the partnership agreement to learn your rights and potential courses of action.
 If the partnership agreement is well-written, it may reduce the overall risk of litigation between the partners.
 Conversely, if there are ambiguous terms or topics that are completely unaddressed, it may increase the chance of a costly lawsuit.